Do you know which emails that go out to your mailing list perform the best?

-If you aren’t doing this on a regular basis, you are missing out on the chance to discover what really matters to your readers.
+If you aren’t doing this on a regular basis, then you are missing out on the chance to discover what really matters to your readers.

-Then, I’m going to show you exactly what to do with that info once you know the superstar emails!
+Then, I’m going to show you exactly what to do with that info – expect to see some real examples from the LKR archives!

 Set up analytics in your email marketing system

-The stats aren’t meant to overwhelm you, but at the very least you will be able to look at a specific event or launch or promotion and tell how it performed.
+I’ll be honest with you: data can be a tricky thing.
+Personally, it sometimes makes my head spin!
+The stats aren’t meant to overwhelm you, though.
+Rather, the data can help you look at a specific event or launch or promotion and be able to tell how it performed.

 Watch for conversation + response

-Another simple way to monitor an email’s response is asking this question – how many direct replies did you get from that email?
+Another simple way to monitor an email’s response is asking this question: How many direct replies did you get from that email?